-We are working to build a super-connected city region; improving transport connectivity within the city region is a priority for us.
+We are working to build a super-connected city region; improving transport connectivity is a priority for us.

 BRT North will improve the customer experience by raising the quality of the bus offer, as well as improving capacity, reliability and quality on the bus network.
 It will provide essential congestion relief for local traffic at junction 34 south of the M1, through the creation of a new highway link under the motorway at Tinsley in Sheffield.

-This project includes a contribution from the Government’s Local Growth Fund resources which is part of the Government’s continued investment in the Northern Powerhouse.
+This project, which has completed, included a contribution from the Government’s Local Growth Fund resources which is part of the Government’s continued investment in the Northern Powerhouse.

 SCR LGF allocation: £4,015,087

 A full record of endorsements and approvals is held on file at the Sheffield City Region offices.